-Adalimumab belongs to the class of biologic medicines called tumour necrosis factor (TNF) blockers.
+Adalimumab belongs to the class of biologic medicines called tumour necrosis factor (TNF) inhibitors.
 It is approved in adults and children over 4 years of age for the treatment of psoriasis, psoriatic arthritis, polyarticular juvenile idiopathic arthritis, ankylosing spondylitis, rheumatoid arthritis, ulcerative colitis and Crohn disease, and uveitis.
 In September 2015, the FDA also approved adalimumab for the treatment of hidradenitis suppurativa.
 In New Zealand (October 2019), PHARMAC has approved funding on Special Authority application in certain circumstances for severe treatment-resistant psoriasis, moderate to severe hidradenitis suppurativa, Behcet syndrome and pyoderma gangrenosum.

 The original brand of adalimumab has the trade name Humira®.
 Generic biosimilar adalimumab is also marketed in several countries.

 Adalimumab has been studied in several thousand adult patients with moderate to severe psoriasis.
 The efficacy of the medication was judged using PASI (Psoriasis Area and Severity Index) scores before treatment and after using adalimumab 40 mg every 2 weeks.
 More than 70% of patients achieved a 75% reduction in the PASI score at 16 weeks, and in 15–20%, psoriasis cleared up completely.

 Adalimumab is not a cure for psoriasis and must be continued long term.
 Although it continues to be effective in the majority of patients, sometimes psoriasis recurs despite on-going adalimumab injections.
 This is called secondary failure.

 Adalimumab 40 mg every 2 weeks has also been studied in several hundred patients with psoriatic arthritis.
 Most patients get some improvement in joint pain and swelling in at least a few affected joints and some patients report remarkable benefit from the treatment.

 Adalimumab is a recombinant monoclonal antibody that contains only human peptides.
 It works by directly binding to TNF molecules in the blood and diseased tissue.
 TNF bound to adalimumab is prevented from causing the inflammation that results in psoriasis plaques.

 Adalimumab is administered by subcutaneous injection once every two weeks.
 It is available as a pre-prepared syringe or pen.
 After initial counselling and training, patients can usually self-inject into the thigh or abdomen.
 A different site should be used at each injection to reduce soreness and prevent the skin from becoming tender, red, bruised or hard.